CHSMD/documentation/project-pitch.md

   - Full CRUD operations
     - User can add or delete, or update items in their shopping cart

-  - Message Client using sockets
+  - Message Client using sockets and queue
     -  User can chat with botanists (plant nurse) about plant care

   - Deployed on AWS